Login

 There are a few reasons why the Profit First Method is so effective.

 First, it forces you to think about profit as its own entity.
-Too often, businesses focus on revenue and expenses ahead of profit (even if it’s subconsciously).
+Too often, businesses focus on revenue and expenses ahead of profit (even if it’s subconsciously) and are left with slim margins to show for all their work.
 The traditional accounting method trains business owners to calculate and project revenue, then consider expenses as constants.
 If necessary, they make adjustments to try to improve the bottom line or improve their cash flow.

 The Profit First Method ensures that you treat the bottom line as the constant.
-Budgeting for expenses after the business gets paid can lead to more difficult decisions, but it forces the business owner to meet his or her ultimate goals.
+Budgeting for expenses after the business gets paid can lead to more difficult decisions, but it can also lead to creative solutions that may save the business money in the long run.
+By taking profit out before budgeting, it forces the business owner to meet his or her ultimate goals.

 Second, the profit first method makes it easy to track your progress.
-By putting aside money for profit each month (or quarter), you can quickly identify return on investment or gaps in performance.
+By putting aside money for profit each month (or quarter), you can quickly identify return on investment or gaps in cash flow.
 This helps you make better decisions about where to reinvest your profits as the business grows.
+You can also rapidly visualize areas of your business that may benefit from extra working capital in the future, allowing you to explore financing options before you need them.

-Finally, the Profit First Method should provide a cash flow boost, which can be a life line during down times.
-If sales start to decline, you’ll have money from all those previous quarters of profit.
-If you’re re-investing the profit quickly, you’ll still be in a favorable position to borrow thanks to healthy profit and loss statements.
+Finally, the Profit First Method should provide you with a great business credit score, which can be a life line during down times.
+If sales start to decline, you’ll still be in a favorable position to seek out alternative funding that works for your business, thanks to healthy profit and loss statements.

 Related: 16 Ways to Finance Your Small Business